Skip to main content

 Care Guide

-Plant in partial shade to full sun in moist, humus-rich, mildly acidic to neutral soil with a pH of 5.0–7.0.
-Space 8–10 inches (20–25 cm) apart.
-Water consistently during the growing season; does not tolerate prolonged drought.
-No fertilisation needed in reasonably fertile soil.
-Suited to the transition zone between wet and dry habitats in garden settings — moist meadow edges, open woodland glades, and the upper margins of rain gardens.
+Plant in partial shade to full sun in moist humus-rich mildly acidic to neutral soil at pH 5.0–7.0.
+Space 8–10 inches (20–25 cm) apart for a loosely tufted naturalistic grouping.
+Water consistently during the growing season; the species does not tolerate prolonged drought.
+No fertilization is needed in reasonably fertile soil.
+The species suits the transition zone between wet and dry habitats in garden settings — moist meadow edges, open woodland glades, and the upper margins of rain gardens where soil stays moist but is not waterlogged.
+The tufted habit develops fully within 2–3 growing seasons from a small starter plug.

 Pruning

 Cut back dead foliage in late winter before new growth emerges.
-No other management required.
+No other management is required.
+Remove flowering stems after seed dispersal if self-seeding into the surrounding garden is undesired.

 Pruning Schedule